Fantauzzi History, Family Crest & Coats of Arms

 In comparison with other European surnames, Italian surnames have a surprising number of forms.
 They reflect the regional variations and the many dialects of the Italian language, each with its own distinctive features.
 For example, in Northern Italy the typical Italian surname suffix is "i", whereas in Southern Italy it is "o".
 Additionally, spelling changes frequently occurred because medieval scribes and church officials often spelled names as they sounded rather than according to any specific spelling rules.
 The spelling variations in the name Fantauzzi include Fanti, Fante, Fant, Fancelli, Fanceto, Fanfani, Fancello, Fancella, Fancel, Del Fante, De Fant, Fantini, Fantino, Fantin, Fantinelli, Fantinato, Fantoli, Fantolini, Fantucci, Fantuzzi, Fantuzzo, Fantuz, Fantus, Fantocci, Fantozzi, Fantoni, Fanton, and Fantacci, Fantazzi and many more.

 Early Notables of the Fantauzzi family (pre 1700)

 Prominent among members of the family was Francesco Fanti, mayor of Finale in 1434.
 In 1435, he assumed the position in Sassuolo.
 Sigismondo Fanti was an astronomer and famous writer from Ferrara.
 The Fantini family of Pinerolo owned the feuds of Baldissero, Tavernette, Oliva, and Ceretto for over 3 centuries.
-Of...
-Another 95 words (7 lines of text) are included under the topic Early Fantauzzi Notables in all our PDF Extended History products and printed products wherever possible.
+Of this family were Giovanni and Giacomo Fantini, both famous judges.
+Giorgio Fantini was a lawyer and was Chancellor for the Duke of...

 Discovered in the immigration and passenger lists were a number of people bearing the name Fantauzzi: